 The consequences of high-risk drinking pose a serious public health concern for college students between the ages of 18 and 24, as the following statistics illustrate:

-- Drunk Driving: Over 3 million students between the ages of 18-24 drive under the influence of alcohol each year
+- Injury: 599,000 students between the ages of 18 and 24 receive unintentional injuries while under the influence of alcohol.

 Marijuana, which is classified as a hallucinogen, is the most widely used illicit drug among college students.

 Marijuana use is considered by some riskier today than in past decades because much of the drug is cultivated to increase its potency.
 Also of concern is the fact that not all marijuana is "pure"; it may be laced with drugs (including PCP, LSD, cocaine) or other harmful substances.
-Many people incorrectly believe that marijuana is not addictive, but more than 100,000 Americans seek drug treatment each year specifically for their marijuana dependence.
-Frequent marijuana users who stop using marijuana report many common withdrawal symptoms, including: insomnia, depression, nightmares, vivid dreams, anger and irritability.
+Marijuana is less addictive than many other drugs; however, approximately 10% of users will develop problems severe enough to impact their work and relationships.

-Abuse of prescription and over-the-counter medications is at an all-time high.
 Nationally, non-medical use of prescription medication is the second most common category of illicit drug use (second only to marijuana).
-The four most common categories of medications used non-medically are (in order of magnitude of abuse): opioids (pain killers), benzodiazepines (anti-anxiety medications), amphetamines/stimulants (ADHD medications), and over-the-counter medications (often, cough and cold medications).
+The four most common categories of medications used non-medically are (in order of magnitude of abuse) opioids (pain killers), benzodiazepines (anti-anxiety medications), amphetamines/stimulants (ADHD medications), and over-the-counter medications (often, cough and cold medications).

-Prescription medications are often obtained (either shared, stolen, or purchased) from someone with a prescription.
+Prescription medications are often obtained (shared, stolen, or purchased) from someone with a prescription.
 Many prescription medications are also illegally "pharmed" on the internet; these medications are potentially counterfeit, adulterated, or contaminated.
 The effects of prescription and over-the-counter drug abuse vary according to the medication, the dose, the method of consumption, the user's mental and physical characteristics, and other factors.
 Misuse of any drug can lead to dependence.
-Some medications, used alone in sufficient doses, or in combination with alcohol or other drugs, can be lethal.
+Some medications, used alone in sufficient doses, or in combination with alcohol, can be lethal.

 This is only a partial listing of many available treatment and recovery resources.